caiettia/Thesis-Project/project5/README.md

 comes from a 2018 publication by Google, and is a neural network based model that is pre-trained on 2,500 million words from Wikipedia and 800 million words from the
 BooksCorpus, a corpus of 7,000 literary works.
 BERT is first trained on these two data sets to learn the context of words and how they are used through two methods: Next
 Sentence Prediction (NSP) and Masked Language Modeling (MLM).
 Briefly, Next Sentence Prediction is a task BERT utilizes to understand if, when given two setences, BERT learns to predict if the second sentence provided follows the first from the document or not.
 Masked Language Modeling, on the other hand, is when BERT learns to predict what a word is in a given sentence, by first masking said word then attempting to predict it by referencing the remaining words in the sentence.
 Thus, BERT begins to develop an understanding of how words are used in a sentence and what those words might be.
 Both NSP and MLM are done simultaneously in the pre-training phase, and BERT develops a model from this of 110 million parameters in the BERT-base model, and 340 million parameters in the BERT-large model.
 For sake of computational efficiency while maintaining performance, BERT-base will be utilized.

 Using BERT in this instance is particularly advantageous for this task, as BERT is pre-trained on these massive data sets.
 Thus, we need only to fine-tune our instance of a
 BERT model to then make sentiment classifications for our task.
 Taking advantage of this knowledge transfer is what has made BERT such a strong contender for one of the most advanced Natural Language Processing models available.
 Also, as a fun fact, as of October of 2020 BERT models handle a majority of the english language search queries on
 Google.com!
 So, it is highly likely you have already encountered and used BERT without even realizing.

+In terms of implementation, the Transformers library is utilized.
+This allows us to use not only the BERT-base model as our classifier but also the BERTTokenizer, which tokenizes data to be then interpretted by the BERT model.
+So, in terms of feature extraction, BERT handles this by learning word-embeddings through the pre-training phase.
+The fine-tuning of the model really only alters various parameters previously generated from pre-training, to then better fit the model to the training data provided.

 ## Model Evaluation
 We first split out data set to create a test set comprised of 20% of the data.
 Then, with the remaining 80% of our dataset, we utilize K-Fold Cross Validation where K = 10.